FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 A good example of such a measurement procedure is a temperature dependant current-voltage (IV) measurement.
 Here the temperature of a sample is set to a specific value with a PID controller and waits for the temperature to be stable.
 Then it performs an IV-sweep, so it sets a voltage and measures the accompanying current for a given range of voltage values (often something like 100 points between -1 V and +1V).\
 The temperature set-points are also set to values in a given range (for example from 295K to 320K in 25 steps).\
 So one would need to nest different loops (one for setting teh temperature and one for setting the voltage).
-This can be done quite simply using CAMELS.
+This can be done quite  using CAMELS.